NomicFoundation/hardhat/docs/tutorial/1-setup/README.md

 Make sure you have `git` installed.
 Otherwise, follow [these instructions](https://www.atlassian.com/git/tutorials/install-git).

-There are multiple ways of installing Node.js in MacOs, we will be using [Node Version Manager (nvm)](http://github.com/creationix/nvm).
+There are multiple ways of installing Node.js on MacOS.
+We will be using [Node Version Manager (nvm)](http://github.com/creationix/nvm).
 Copy and paste these commands in a terminal:

 ```
 curl -o- https://raw.githubusercontent.com/creationix/nvm/v0.35.2/install.sh | bash